Professor Anthony Pereira

 Biography

-Professor Pereira’s next major research project was on the treatment of dissidents and opponents by the authoritarian regimes in Brazil (1964-85), Argentina (1976-83) and Chile (1973-90).
-Professor Pereira argued that Brazil’s more judicial approach resulted in an “authoritarian legalism” that bound judicial and military actors within the military court system and shaped the treatment of political prisoners but also created an official transcript that made a rupture with this approach more difficult after the transition to democracy.
-This research resulted in the book Political (In)justice: Authoritarianism and the Rule of Law in Brazil, Chile and Argentina (University of Pittsburgh Press, 2005) which was published in Brazil as Ditadura e Repressão (Paz e Terra, 2010).
+Professor Pereira’s next major research project was on the treatment of dissidents and opponents by the authoritarian regimes of Brazil (1964-85), Argentina (1976-83), and Chile (1973-90).
+Professor Pereira argued that Brazil’s more judicial approach to repression resulted in an “authoritarian legalism” that bound judicial and military actors within the military court system and and shaped the treatment of political prisoners.
+It also created an official transcript that made a rupture with this approach, and the military court system, more difficult after the transition to democracy.
+This project resulted in the publication of Political Injustice: Authoritarianism and the Rule of Law in Brazil, Chile, and Argentina (University of Pittsburgh Press, 2005) which was published in Brazil as Ditadura e Repressão (Paz e Terra, 2010).

 Research

-- The rise of national populism and its impact on democracy in Brazil and Brazil’s role in international politics
+• The rise of right-wing populism and its impact on democracy in Brazil.

 PhD supervision